 - Expanded student options and choices of curriculum

 - Access to a wider array of services and activities

 2. How do students apply for the program?

 Students must be admitted to both institutions and complete the additional application form (below) or at the respective community college.
 Application forms are available at:

 - Lane Community College Enrollment Services or online

 - Southwestern Oregon Community College Admission Office or online

 - Tuition and fees will be assessed based on the courses for which students register.
 Community college tuition and fees will be assessed for community college courses; UO tuition and fees will be assessed for UO courses.
 Withdrawals and refunds shall be handled by the institution that received the tuition and fees in accordance with its rules and policies.

 - Tuition will be assessed at resident or nonresident rates depending upon the residency classification of the student.
 Residency classification for community college courses will be based on criteria established by your community college.
-Residency classification for UO courses will be based on criteria established by the Oregon University System.

 - Students admitted in the dual enrollment program and taking classes at both UO and a community college will pay fees for each institution according to each institution’s normal fee structure.

 - Students who have been admitted to the dual enrollment program may satisfy the general education requirements for the UO either through completing the Associate of Arts Oregon Transfer degree or using the “direct transfer” path.